Sustainable-Building-Energy/Sustainable/README.md

 # Requirements
 Refer to the list of packages in [environment.yml](environment.yml).

-To utilize the NREL API, please register for an api key.
-Then create a file with the fullname `.env` in the top folder of this repo with the following contents:
+To utilize the NREL API, please [register](https://developer.nrel.gov/signup/) for an api key.
+Then create a file with the fullname `.env` in the top folder of this repo (after cloning) with the following contents:
 ```
 NREL_API_KEY="your_api_key"
 EMAIL="your_email@gmail.com"
 ```
+Your `.env` will stay on your own computer and will not be commited online.

 # Installation